 - 1. Click Security, IP Source Guard, Port Configuration. - 2.
-Set the required filtering type, set the table type to use ACL or MAC address binding, and then set the maximum binding entries for each port. - 3.
-Click Apply.
+Set the required filtering type for each port. - 3.
+Click Apply

-Figure 227: Setting the Filter Type for IPv4 Source Guard
+Figure 235: Setting the Filter Type for IP Source Guard

-Configuring Use the Security > IP Source Guard > Static Binding (Configure ACL Table and Static Bindings Configure MAC Table) pages to bind a static address to a port.
-Table entries include for IPv4 Source Guard a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
+Configuring Static Use the Security > IP Source Guard > Static Binding (Configure ACL Table and Bindings for IPv4 Configure MAC Table) pages to bind a static address to a port.
+Table entries include Source Guard a MAC address, IP address, lease time, entry type (Static, Dynamic), VLAN identifier, and port identifier.
 All static entries are configured with an infinite lease time, which is indicated with a value of zero in the table.

-- Table entries include a MAC address, IP address, lease time, entry type (Static-IP-SG-Binding, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - ♦ When source guard is enabled, traffic is filtered based upon dynamic entries learned via DHCP snooping, or static addresses configured in the source guard binding table. - An entry with same MAC address and a different VLAN ID cannot be added to the binding table. - Static bindings are processed as follows: - A valid static IP source quard entry will be added to the binding table in ACL mode if one of the following conditions is true: - If there is no entry with the same VLAN ID and MAC address, a new entry is added to the binding table using the type "static IP source" guard binding." - If there is an entry with the same VLAN ID and MAC address, and the type of entry is static IP source guard binding, then the new entry will replace the old one. - If there is an entry with the same VLAN ID and MAC address, and the type of the entry is dynamic DHCP snooping binding, then the new entry will replace the old one and the entry type will be changed to static IP source guard binding.
+- Table entries include a MAC address, IP address, lease time, entry type (Static-IP-SG-Binding, Dynamic-DHCP-Binding), VLAN identifier, and port identifier. - Static addresses entered in the source guard binding table are automatically configured with an infinite lease time. - When source quard is enabled, traffic is filtered based upon dynamic entries learned via DHCP snooping, or static addresses configured in the source guard binding table. - ?
+An entry with same MAC address and a different VLAN ID cannot be added to the binding table. - Static bindings are processed as follows: - A valid static IP source guard entry will be added to the binding table in ACL mode if one of the following conditions is true:

-- A valid static IP source guard entry will be added to the binding table in MAC mode if one of the following conditions are true: - If there is no binding entry with the same IP address and MAC address, a new entry will be added to the binding table using the type of static IP source guard binding entry. - If there is a binding entry with same IP address and MAC address, then the new entry shall replace the old one. - Only unicast addresses are accepted for static bindings.
+- ?
+If there is no entry with the same VLAN ID and MAC address, a new entry is added to the binding table using the type "static IP source guard binding." - If there is an entry with the same VLAN ID and MAC address, and the type of entry is static IP source guard binding, then the new entry will replace the old one. - ?
+If there is an entry with the same VLAN ID and MAC address, and the type of the entry is dynamic DHCP snooping binding, then the new entry will replace the old one and the entry type will be changed to static IP source guard binding. - A valid static IP source guard entry will be added to the binding table in MAC mode if one of the following conditions are true: - If there is no binding entry with the same IP address and MAC address, a new entry will be added to the binding table using the type of static IP source guard binding entry. - If there is a binding entry with same IP address and MAC address, then the new entry shall replace the old one. - Only unicast addresses are accepted for static bindings.